HeyLifeHD/pipeline-pinfish-analysis/README.md

 ## Input

+- Update: Pychopper is done by default.
-- The input reads must be in fastq format.
+#- The input reads must be in fastq format.
 The default parameters in `config.yml` are tuned for stranded data.
 If your input is unstranded cDNA data, it is recommended to run [pychopper](https://github.com/nanoporetech/pychopper) on the input fastq in order to detect the strandedness of the reads.
 It is recommended to run `pychopper` for stranded cDNA data as well to select for reads which have both the reverse transcription and the strand switching primer.

 - The input genome must be in fasta format.